Mobile Suit Gundam SEED: Manga

 A manga series was written by Masatsugu Iwase based on the events from the anime series.
 It was published in five tankōbon volumes from March 20, 2003 to January 21, 2005 by Kodansha.
 The English version was published in North America by Del Rey Manga who licensed it in January 2004 as one of their first titles, and released between April 27, 2004 and August 30, 2005.
 Another spin-off series is Mobile Suit Gundam SEED Astray, written by Tomohiro Chiba and illustrated by Kōichi Tokita, which focused on the three MBF-P0x mobile suit prototypes and their respective pilots and organizations.
 It was published in three tankōbon volumes from April 28, 2003 to February 26, 2004 by Kadokawa Shoten.
 The English release was announced by Tokyopop in December 2003.
 The volumes were released between May 11, 2004 and November 9, 2004.
 A one-volume manga titled Mobile Suit Gundam SEED featuring SUIT CD (機動戦士ガンダムSEED featuring SUIT CD) was written by Yasushi Yamaguchi and released on January 22, 2005 by Kadokawa.
 In 2012, Kadokawa released a new manga series titled Mobile Suit Gundam SEED: Re by Juu Ishiguchi.
 The manga retells the events from the television series.
 It was cancelled in 2015.
-It was collected into four tankobon volumes.
+It was partially collected into three tankobon volumes.

 Two more side stories titled Mobile Suit Gundam SEED Astray R and Mobile Suit Gundam SEED X Astray were created.
 Toda Yasunari replaced Tokita as the illustrator in the former, while Tokita reprised his role in the latter.
 Mobile Suit Gundam SEED Astray R follows the adventures of the Red Frame's pilot Lowe and his Junk Guild associates and interlocks with the events of the original Astray-series.
 It spanned four volumes published from March 20, 2003 to August 26, 2004.
 The English volumes published by TokyoPop were released from February 8, 2005 to November 8, 2005.
 Gundam SEED X Astray is about Canard Pars, who is a failed experiment from the Ultimate Coordinator program.
 Canard is searching for Kira Yamato, the successful Ultimate Coordinator, so that he can defeat him and prove he was not a "failure".
 Two volumes were published for the series in May and October, 2005.
 TokyoPop published its two volumes on October 31, 2006 and February 27, 2007.
 There was a "photo novel" side story titled Mobile Suit Gundam SEED Astray B which was illustrated by Toda Yasunari.
 A single volume from the series was published on August 31, 2005 and follows Gai Murakumo and his fellow Serpent Tail mercenaries.

 There is yonkoma series titled Mobile Suit Gundam SEED Club Yonkoma that parodies the events from both Gundam SEED and Gundam SEED Destiny.
 The comics were a joint venture between Sunrise's official Gundam SEED fan club and Newtype Japanese magazine.
 Kadokawa Shoten released the first publications of the yonkoma on August 8, 2005.